Key takeaways:

 On the Spotlight search, Type Terminal and press Enter to open the Terminal app.

-- If you’re using a macOS Big Sur or later versions of macOS, type the following command in the Terminal window: sudo killall -HUP mDNSResponder.
+- If you’re using macOS Big Sur or later versions of macOS, type the following command in the Terminal window: sudo killall -HUP mDNSResponder.

 - Press Enter.